Analysis | Kayleigh McEnany’s latest briefing is a case study in gaslighting, whataboutism and false claims

-McEnany’s response to this question might have been the most puzzling of all, contrasting Biden’s usage of a mask publicly with what he does in his home.
+McEnany’s response to this question might have been the most puzzling of all, contrasting Biden’s public use of a mask with what he does in his home.

 After slipping in a dig at Biden for not venturing out in public during the coronavirus outbreak in recent weeks, she added: “It is a bit peculiar, though, that in his basement right next to his wife, he’s not wearing a mask, but he’s wearing one outdoors when he’s socially distant.
 So I think that there was a discrepancy there.”